miguilimzero/filament-auto-panel/README.md

 ## Visible Columns

-By default all columns will be shown in the Auto Resource or Auto Relation Manager listing.
-You can customize the visible table columns using:
+By default all columns are shown in the Auto Resource or Auto Relation Manager table.
+You can customize the columns visibility using:

 ```php
 protected static array $visibleColumns = [